What can I expect if my doctor is participating in the Accountable Care Coalition of Tennessee?

 Although your benefits stay the same, you may experience new rewards and enhancements to your care due to your physician’s participation in a Medicare Next Generation ACO Model.

-Telehealth Expansion: Telehealth services allow beneficiaries to receive some health care services in the comfort of their home, rather than having to travel to see their physician or specialist, by using real-time communication between the beneficiary and his/her primary care doctor or specialist.
-For a list of participating physicians, please click here.
+- Telehealth Expansion: Telehealth services allow beneficiaries to receive some health care services in the comfort of their home, rather than having to travel to see their physician or specialist, by using real-time communication between the beneficiary and his/her primary care doctor or specialist.
+It is a way to visit your doctor or certain specialists using technology, such as a computer or smart phone.
+For a list of participating physicians, click here.

 You can learn more about these initiatives by visiting the following web page: